korpling/CRC-template/README.md

 LaTeX template for Collaborative Research Center proposals following the DFG guidelines.

+It might be necessary to adapt to changes in guidelines.

+The LaTeX code is far from being professional.
+Every collaboration, be it direct changes to the code or feedback is highly appreciated.

 * Mainmaintainer: [Felix Golcher](https://github.com/felixgolcher)
 * Collaborators: [Thomas McFadden](https://github.com/mcfadden13), [Thomas Krause](https://github.com/thomaskrause), [Anke Lüdeling](https://github.com/AnkeLuedeling)